AboutCodingBE/validation-excercise/README.md

 ## Outline

 You are part of an IoT company shipping sensors to a vast amount of clients.
 These sensors, which are of type TS50X, have a firmware from their original manufacturer, which is pretty trustworthy.
-Your company, meaning you actually, you have to configure these sensors so that they send valuable information which is of interest to your vast amount of clients.
+You have to configure these sensors so that they send valuable information which is of interest to your vast amount of clients.

-While testing the sensors with the latest configuration, we noticed a compatibility problem with older firmware.
-There are new features which can be configured but some older firmware doesn't know how to deal with those new features.
+While testing the sensors with the latest configuration, people noticed a compatibility problem with older firmware.
+There are new features which can be configured, but some older firmware doesn't know how to deal with those new features.
 So the sensors only do a part of what they should be doing.
 We can’t have that, our company stands for high quality and happy customers.

 **Here is the challenge**: You need to write some software to validate all the sensors of an incoming shipment.
 The application takes a list of sensor id's and shows which sensors are ok and which are not ok.
 The application also shows what is not ok if the sensor is not ready to be shipped.
+So if for a particular sensor the firmware is not ok, the application should say that the firmware is not ok.
+If the sensor had incompatible firmware and the latest configuration not installed, the application should indicate this until the firmware and the configuration have been installed.

 The application needs to verify if these sensors have a firmware version compatible with the latest configuration options.
 If the firmware is not compatible, you need to schedule a task to install the latest firmware over the